Frequently Asked Questions

 Is it one-to-one tuition?

 Yes, we provide one-to-one tuition within a small group setting.
 Your child will always be given full attention by their teacher, and will be able to ask questions as much as they want.
 They will follow their own customised programme of study, with the teacher at hand, but with the encouragement of knowing that other children are working hard too.
 The small group will range from 3 to 5, all working independently.
 The atmosphere in the Centre is calm and focussed, and the children’s results over the years have proved that they learn better in very small groups than when taught one-to-one.
-For a discussion of why this is the case, see Why Small Groups?
+For a discussion of why this is the case, see Why Start After-School Tuition… and why choose Small Group Tuition?

 Do you support children with special needs?